grantmacken/openresty-existdb/notes/openresty-service.md

 The service is defined in `mk-includes/or-service.mk`

-Of Note:
+## Using Systemd Enviroment var to talk to backend server

+The same method can be used for any backend server ( eXist, redis, etc. )
+ - Place OpenResty in front of the backend server.
+ - Set an Environment var in Systend service file   [ `Environment="API_KEY=keyValue"` ]
+ - Capture the var in nginx.conf directive. [ ` env API_KEY;` ]
+ - Use in lua block [ os.getenv("API_KEY")';] to talk to backend

-We create 2 Environment Vars
+For eXist we create 2 Environment Vars

-1. OPENRESTY HOME  file path to openresty
+1. `OPENRESTY HOME`  file path to openresty
-2. EXIST_AUTH      basic access authentication for exist dba
+2. `EXIST_AUTH`       basic access authentication for exist dba

-In our final setup eXist is proxied behind OpenResty

-Access control will be done by OpenResty (JWT tokens over https) If authorised then OpenResty can use Basic Authorisation to access the eXist protected locations or make APIs  calls

 ```
 Environment="OPENRESTY_HOME=$(OPENRESTY_HOME)"
 Environment="EXIST_AUTH=$(shell echo -n "$(GIT_USER):$(ACCESS_TOKEN)" | base64 )"
 ```

-this is a base64 encoded string that can  be used for HTTP Basic Athentication with openrestydb proxied behind openresty
-Any Nginx auth will be done using JWT Bearer tokens over HTTPS if Authorised then use Basic Auth to access openresty protected location
+In our final setup eXist is proxied behind OpenResty.
+Access control will be done by OpenResty (JWT tokens over https).
+Only If Authorised by OpenResty, then OpenResty will use Basic Authorization provided in the Enviroment var to access eXist.

+## define OpenResty Service

 ```
 define openrestyService